 1-3 cr.
 Undergraduate.

 Undergraduate research participation in a project developed with a supervising member of the faculty or staff.
-One credit for 45 hrs research.
+One credit for 45 hrs of research.

 Course Rules: May be retaken to 9 cr max in any combination of UROP apprenticeship courses.